chinshr/vz-cpw/README.md

 ## Server Installation

-The following instructions describe all necessary steps to install CPW its dependencies on 3rd party tools on a fresh AWS instance of Ubuntu 64-bit server (ami-d05e75b8).
+The following instructions describe all necessary steps to install CPW and its dependencies on 3rd party tools on a freshly created AWS instance of Ubuntu 64-bit server (ami-d05e75b8).

 ### SSH + PEM

-SSH'ing to server (get `vz-cpw-ec2.pem` from [vz-certs](https://github.com/vzo/vz-certs)):
+From your terminal ssh into server (first, get `vz-cpw-ec2.pem` from [vz-certs](https://github.com/vzo/vz-certs)):

     ssh -i ~/.ssh/vz-cpw-ec2.pem ubuntu@<public-ip/dn>